 “Mural on Cartan’s Shoe Store”

-This is a great starting point to enjoy the many murals of the Near Southside.
-It’s the B-Cycle stop.
-Take a shot in front of this colorful bird of prey as you start hunting for your own catch of the day.
-When asked about the mural the store people said "they just came into work one day and it was there."
+The B-Cycle stop is a great starting point to enjoy the many murals in the Near Southside.
+Take a photo in front of this colorful bird of prey as you start hunting for your own catch of the day.
+When asked about the mural, the store said they "just came into work one day and it was there."

 How to find it: The side wall of Cartan’s Shoes at the corner of Henderson Street and Magnolia Ave.